Cryde/musicall/doc/howto-musician-announce.md

 ## Last announces in the homepage

-Visitor can see last announce the other user have created.
+Visitor can see last announces the other users have created.
 This part is available in the homepage :
 ![Last announce](images/musician-announce/last-announce-homepage.png)